clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

         .. note::

           The |CL| installer ISO needs a minimum of 2GB of RAM to work properly.
-          The memory size can be reduced after installation is completed, if desired, because a minimum |CL| installation can function on as little as 128MB of RAM.
+          You can reduce the memory size after the installation completes if you want, because a minimum |CL| installation can function on as little as 128MB of RAM.
           See :ref:`system-requirements` for more details.

     #.
 Set :guilabel:`Hard disk 1` to the desired capacity.
 See Figure 9.